-The monsoon season is not a very popular time for general trekking as the valleys that approach the mountains suffer from sporadic and sometimes intense rainfall, leeches along the trail, transport delays and limited views.
+The monsoon season is not a very popular time for general trekking.
+Intense rainfall, leeches along the trail, transport delays and limited views beset all lower routes in Nepal and Bhutan.
 However, in Ladakh and the Annapurna and Dhaulagiri massifs block the northerly push of the monsoon clouds and create a partial ‘rain-shadow’ along the border with Tibet.
-Accordingly, Naar, Phu, Mustang and Dolpo only receive brief showers each day during the rainy season which transforms their arid landscapes into fields of wildflowers and the locals get busy planting crops.
+Accordingly, Naar, Phu, Mustang and Dolpo only receive brief showers each day during the rainy season, which transforms their arid landscapes into fields of wildflowers and the locals get busy planting crops.

-After the monsoon has finished, stable dry conditions predominate throughout the Himalaya for two or three weeks until a storm front of unpredictable intensity affects some areas, usually in the third or fourth week of October.
+After the monsoon has finished, stable dry conditions predominate throughout the Himalaya for two or three weeks.
+But expect a storm front of unpredictable intensity, usually in the third or fourth week of October.

 The weather then stabilises again, probably until late November when the chance of occasional showers coincides with the beginning of a colder weather pattern.
 The clear skies and cold nights of December and January are in turn replaced by winter storms in mid to late February.